zhangpn/AttendanceAppStarter/Readme.md

 `python3 manage.py startapp attendance`
-In `mysite1/settings.py` add `attendance` in the `INSTALLED_APPS` list run `python3 manage.py createsuperuser` to create a new admin user After modifying the models.py file, run `python3 manage.py makemigrations attendance`, followed by `python3 manage.py migrate`
+In `mysite1/settings.py` add `attendance` in the `INSTALLED_APPS` list run `python3 manage.py createsuperuser` to create a new admin user After modifying the models.py file, run `python3 manage.py makemigrations`, which can be skipped first followed by `python3 manage.py migrate`